ryanadamczyk/ryanadamczyk.github.io/_posts/2024-09-11-homelab-setup.md

  I am also running Jellyfin as a container within TrueNAS Core to provide media streaming capabilities to all my computers and TV's connected to my home network.

 ### Game-Server
-The last VM I created was my ‘game-server’ VM, which I decided to run headlessly on Ubuntu 20.04 LTS.
+The last VM I created was my ‘game-server’ VM, which I decided to run headless on Ubuntu 20.04 LTS.

 My friends and I play a lot of Minecraft and wanted to stop paying for realms or dedicated servers.
 So, I installed Java and configured this VM to run a dedicated Minecraft server.